bhakin/Recipe-Rating-Analysis/README.md

 ### Data Cleaning

 Now that we got our two dataset, we need to clean our data in order for us to analyze them.
 This were the steps I took to clean them: \
-1) **Converting data into correct types** - This is important because it allows us to perform tests and provide more accturate representation of the data.
+1) **Converting data into correct types** - This is important because it allows us to perform tests and provide more accurate representation of the data.
 So I converted the `'submitted'` and `'dates'` column to `'datetime'`. \
-2) **Assigning data to the correct columns** - The `'nutrition'`  column contains mutiple nutrition information on a recipe, so to make it easy to differentiate what nutrition it is referring to, I created `'calories (#)'`, `'total fat (PDV)'`, `'sugar (PDV)'`, `'sodium (PDV)'`, `'protein (PDV)'`, `'saturated fat (PDV)'`, `'carbohydrates (PDV)'` column. \
+2) **Assigning data to the correct columns** - The `'nutrition'`  column contains mutiple nutrition information on a recipe, so to make it easy to differentiate what nutrition it is referring to, I created `'calories (#)'`, `'total fat (PDV)'`, `'sugar (PDV)'`, `'sodium (PDV)'`, `'protein (PDV)'`, `'saturated fat (PDV)'`, `'carbohydrates (PDV)'` columns. \
-3) **Filling in the null values** - Both recipe and review dataset contain missing values, so in order to not run into errors or wrong outcome, I filled in those values with 0, i.e `'review'` has a lot of missing data, so I filled in 0 for those values. \
+3) **Filling in the null values** - Both recipe and review dataset contain missing values, so in order to not run into errors or wrong outcome, I filled in those values with 0, i.e `'review'` and `'rating'` has a lot of missing data, so I filled in 0 for those values. \
 4) **Creating an `'avg_rating'` column** - Since we are analyzing the ratings of the recipe, I created an addition column, named `'avg_rating'` which tells us the average rating of each recipe.
 This is necessary since it will help us understand the rating of each recipe better which is vital for my test. \
-5) **Merging the two dataframe** - I merged the review dataframe with the recipe dataframe.
-Merging the two dataframe together helps analyzing them better since I don't have to go back and forth between the two dataframe. \
+5) **Merging the two dataframes** - I merged the review dataframe with the recipe dataframe.
+Merging the two dataframe together helps me analyzing them better since I don't have to go back and forth between the two dataframes. |
-6) **Dropping irrelevant columns** - This helps keeping the dataframe small despite the merge and gets rid of the unnecessary information. \
+6) **Dropping irrelevant columns** - This helps keeping the dataframe small despite the merge and gets rid of the unnecessary information.

 After clearning my data, this is what the new **dataframe** looks like (this is the first five rows of the new dataframe):